 Breaking bicycling laws in New York doesn’t mean automatically that you’re the responsible party for the accident.
 The laws in New York rely on what is termed “comparative negligence”.
 Basically, they state that each party will have to show the percentage of how much they were or weren’t at fault.
 Even a person that is at fault 99 percent may still seek compensation from the other party for injuries that were sustained in an accident.

-By working with qualified personal injury attorneys in Manhattan, NY, you can ensure that you receive any compensation that you are due, even if you’re the one that broke the laws when the accident happened.
+By working with qualified bicycle accident attorneys in Manhattan, NY, you can ensure that you receive any compensation that you are due, even if you’re the one that broke the laws when the accident happened.

 Determining Fault And Damages In Bicycle Accidents